Suppose There is One (Genesis 18:16-33)

 But then Pippert helps us understand: “God’s anger issues from the intensity and depth of his love for us, as well as the height of his moral perfection and his outrage against evil.”
 It’s like loving people who are drug addicts.
 You love them, and yet you see what the drugs are doing to them, and you feel anger, even fury.
 She writes, “I wasn’t angry because I hated them.
 I was angry because I cared…Real love stands against the deception, the lie, the sin that destroys.”
 If we feel this as we see sin destroying people around us, how much more does God who made them?

 Not only this, but it is right to be outraged by evil.
 A few weeks ago, Chris Brown allegedly attacked a woman.
 Some press reports suggest it has his girlfriend, Rihanna.
 A photo was released showing the woman after the attack.
 Her eyes are closed, and there are visible contusions on her forehead, cheeks and mouth.
 People who have seen the pictures have reacted with outrage and anger, and this is right.
-There is no adequate way to respond to this sort of attack without expressing anger against the injustice.
+There is no adequate way to respond to this sort of attack without expressing anger against injustice.

 Almost a year ago, security cameras caught the killing of an 18-year-old man in Toronto.
 Police said the victim was an innocent man with no ties to gangs.
 A pair was arrested and charged with first-degree murder.
-You can actually watch the murder on video that was released by police.
+You can actually watch the murder in a video that was released by police.
 But this week, the charges were withdrawn, and the alleged killers walked free.
 The news story I read ends with this: “Outside court this morning, friends of the victim’s family expressed outrage and disgust over the withdrawal of the charges.”
-You can’t help feel anger that justice will probably never be served by the courts after the murder of an innocent man.
+You can’t help feeling anger that justice will probably never be served by the courts after the murder of an innocent man.

 If we feel outrage at injustice, how much more is this true for a perfect and holy God?
 Again, Pippert writes that God can’t just play fast and loose and say, “Oh, never mind.
 Boys will be boys.”